AdobeDocs/commerce-pwa-studio/src/pages/integrations/analytics/index.md

 ---

 PWA Studio supports analytics through a built-in framework that sends events to your Adobe Commerce backend.
-The following topics describe how to install, configure and customize analytics to your specific needs.
+The following topics describe how to install, configure, and customize analytics to your specific needs.

 - [Installing and configuring the Experience Platform analytics extension](installation-and-configuration/index.md)
 - [Events reference](event-reference/index.md)